plone/documentation/manage/deploying/caching/varnish4.rst

     sub vcl_recv {
         # Remove Google Analytics cookies - will prevent caching of anon content
-        # when using GA Javascript.
+        # when using GA JavaScript.
 Also you will lose the information of
         # time spend on the site etc..
         if (req.http.cookie) {
            set req.http.Cookie = regsuball(req.http.Cookie, "__utm.=[^;]+(; )?", "");